kyledawson/bess-optimization-mmobir/README.md

 ## Notes

 - The stochastic optimization currently uses a placeholder scenario generation method (adding random noise to DAM prices).
 For real-world use, replace `generate_rtm_price_scenarios` in `bess_optimizer.py` with a proper forecasting and scenario generation technique.
-- The models focus on energy arbitrage and do not currently include Ancillary Service participation or detailed battery degradation modeling.
+- The models focus on energy arbitrage and do not currently include Ancillary Service participation or detailed battery degradation modeling. # bess-optimization